 Don’t go swimming in the lake at Tikal National Park.
 There be caimans in these waters!

 - Tikal National Park is open daily for visits from 6:00 AM to 5:00 PM.

 - Adult admission for foreigners is 150 GTQ (about $20 USD).
 Children under 12 are free.
 More info here.

 - Bring plenty of bottled drinking water and sunscreen.
 Bring cash, too.
 There are no ATM’s inside the park.
 Wear proper hiking or running shoes.
 The trails are well marked but the terrain is uneven.
 You will do a lot of walking inside the park.

 - We stayed at the Jungle Lodge Hotel.
-There are 4 lodges near the entrance to the park.
-Here’s a link to the other properties.
-Prices are actually quite reasonable.
+There are 4 lodges near the entrance to the park (more info here).
+Prices are reasonable.

 - You can stay in Flores and take day trips to Tikal National Park.
 It’s about a one hour bus drive.
 There are several tour companies that offer transportation, entrance fee and guided tours.